Analysis | Trump country remains gun country

 Maricopa County is also unusual for another reason.
 It’s one of the relatively few counties in the United States that flipped its presidential vote from Republican to Democratic in the 2020 election.
 Given that the county constitutes more than 60 percent of the state population, that flip was central to President Biden turning Arizona from red to blue.

 Put another way, Biden’s Arizona victory was a function in part of his flipping one of the most gun-centric places in the country.
-In fact, Biden won eight of the ten counties with the most registered firearm dealers (those who hold an FFL, or federal firearm license*) in the country.
+In fact, Biden won eight of the 10 counties with the most registered firearm dealers (those who hold an FFL, or federal firearm license*) in the country.
 After the 2016 election, we declared that gun country was Donald Trump country; these data, it seem, tell a different story.

 Except, of course, that they don’t.

 The key is in the color coding on the graph above.
-The places with the most licensed dealers are populous, urban counties, places where there a lot more stores of all types.
+The places with the most licensed dealers are populous, urban counties, places where there are a lot more stores of all types.
 As we did when looking at the vote in 2016, we can adjust the number of firearms licenses to present that bit of data as a function of population.
 In other words, it’s probably more useful when considering the saturation of gun culture in a place to consider how many gun stores and retailers there are per person.
 If a county has 100 retailers and 1,000,000 people, that seems obviously like a less gun-centric place than a county with 10 retailers and 100 people.

 When we shift the above graph to reflect the number of licensees per 10,000 residents, the pattern shifts.
 Those big, populous counties like Maricopa County drop to the bottom.
 Closer to the top are lightly populated places with relatively more firearms licensees, like Alpine County, Calif. — the 1,000-odd residents of which can available themselves of 14 different firearm retailers.